Low-Mileage Car Insurance

 COMPANY HIGHLIGHTS

-Nationwide is the top choice for pay-per-mile car insurance.
-Available in 40 states, it's the most widely accessible option.
-The company's SmartMiles program can give you up to a 10% discount for safe driving.
-Nationwide also charges only for the first 250 miles driven per day, which benefits those who take occasional long road trips.
+Nationwide is our top pick for pay-per-mile car insurance.
+Available in 40 states, it’s the most widely accessible option in this category.
+The company’s SmartMiles program offers discounts of up to 10% for safe driving.
+Nationwide also charges only for the first 250 miles driven per day, making it a great choice for drivers who take occasional long trips.

 vsDocuments icon